In this post we’ll look at the supplements Rhonda takes currently.

 - High dose fish oil – of which the DHA is key for brain function

-Now let’s look Rhonda’s nootropic drink.
+Now let’s look at Rhonda’s nootropic drink.
 It contains:

 - Lion’s Mane Mushroom – she preferences Laird’s Performance Mushrooms blend

-- Cocoavia Cocoa powder – 1 sachet (link + 25% off coupon code)
+- Cocoavia Cocoa powder – 1 sachet (15% off coupon code)

 - A 50/50 split between coconut powder and MCT powder